SpiderStrategies/merge-bot/README.md

 - Original implementation: #42921
 - Improved branch-here updates to avoid conflicts and keep branch-here- branches up to date more often: #68703, #63954

+## Support

+This repository is made public for convenience but is not officially supported for external use.
+It is maintained by Spider Strategies for internal workflows.
+Use at your own risk.